 1. Business Builder and Differentiator

-Differentiating is important—especially amid fee compression—and many advisors seek to do so through financial wellness.
+Differentiating is important—especially amid fee compression—and many financial professionals seek to do so through financial wellness.

 1. Innovative and compelling way to broaden my value proposition